-I Found Amazing Rocks on the Beach and Wondered
+I Found More Rocks on the Beach and Wondered

-This is the second photo essay in a series which shines a light upon the beautiful beach stones we often find while combing the beaches of Lake Michigan, particularly in Southwestern Michigan USA.
-It offers interesting facts and beautiful photos about some of the less common beach stone discoveries and includes curious information as to how they were formed.
+This is the second photo essay in a series which shines a light upon the beautiful beach stones we often find while combing the beaches of Lake Michigan.
+It helps with identification and offers interesting facts along with beautiful photos about some of our common and more unusual beach stone discoveries.
+It also includes curious information as to how some of our beloved beach stones were formed.

-For reference, my first article featured various forms of basalt, septarian brown stones, limestone, granite, gabbro, diorite, gneiss, schist, sandstone, silt stone, mud stone, geodes, chalcedony and agate.
+For reference, my first article titled "I Found a Rock on the Beach and Wondered" featured various forms of basalt, septarian brown stones, limestone, granite, gabbro, diorite, gneiss, schist, sandstone, silt stone, mud stone, geodes, chalcedony and agate.

 CLICK TO ENLARGE PHOTOS FOR CLEAR DETAILS

 Attractive colorful syenite is a medium to coarse grained igneous rock related to granite which solidifies slowly in Earth's crust in a similar manner.
 Whereas quartz is an important mineral in the granite, it's lacking in syenite.
 Careful examination will show that syenite is composed of long prisms of the dark mineral hornblende (rather than the scaly biotite mica) and feldspar which is the chief component of the rock.

 The pink coloring of syenite is due to the presence of alkali feldspar, which predominates in syenite, but this rock type is found in a wide variety of colors distinguished according to the minerals contained within.
 They can include augite syenite, hornblende syenite, mica syenite, and nepheline syenite.